dja1202/kirby/README.md

-### Kirby Animation Project
+## Kirby Loop Animation Project

+### Understanding
 This project aims to create a dynamic animation using VSync to enhance the understanding of:
 - Utilizing the vBlank period
 - Drawing and erasing pixels in Mode 3
 - Working with an infinite while loop

+### Instruction
+This project is focused on creating a dynamic animation using VSync in Mode 3 to enhance understanding of visual rendering techniques on the Game Boy Advance.
+It involves implementing a looping animation with at least four distinct frames based on the Kirby universe, featuring characters such as Kirby, Waddle Dee, and Warp Star.
+The animation is controlled through button inputs that allow frame navigation, looping, playback direction toggling, and speed adjustments.

+### My Project
-This project required implementing a looping animation of at least four distinct frames in Mode 3 with button controls to handle various playback functions.
-The theme was Kirby and I used a kirby image from Haykira's twitter page (https://x.com/i/status/1312414121778982914) as my reference
+I created 5 distinct frames using a kirby image from Haykira's twitter page (https://x.com/i/status/1312414121778982914) as my reference!

-## Button Controls
+### Button Controls
 - A: Advance to the next frame.
 If at the final frame, return to the first frame.
 - B: Return to the previous frame.
 If at the first frame, go to the final frame.
 - Start: Toggle looping through frames (acts as a play/pause button).